- You are welcome to walk on the grass but please do not climb garden structures or trees.

 How many people work here?

-We have a team of seven horticulturists that maintain the fifty acres here at Harry P. Leu Gardens.
+We have a team of seven horticulturists that maintain the 50-acres here at Harry P. Leu Gardens.

 How long should we plan for our visit?